metio/terraform-provider-k8s/docs/data-sources/chainsaw_kyverno_io_test_v1alpha2_manifest.md

 - `delete` (Attributes) Delete represents a deletion operation. (see [below for nested schema](#nestedatt--spec--steps--finally--delete))
 - `describe` (Attributes) Describe determines the resource describe collector to execute. (see [below for nested schema](#nestedatt--spec--steps--finally--describe))
 - `description` (String) Description contains a description of the operation.
 - `error` (Attributes) Error represents the expected errors for this test step.
-If any of these errors occur, the testwill consider them as expected; otherwise, they will be treated as test failures. (see [below for nested schema](#nestedatt--spec--steps--finally--error))
+If any of these errors occur, the test will consider them as expected; otherwise, they will be treated as test failures. (see [below for nested schema](#nestedatt--spec--steps--finally--error))
 - `events` (Attributes) Events determines the events collector to execute. (see [below for nested schema](#nestedatt--spec--steps--finally--events))
 - `get` (Attributes) Get determines the resource get collector to execute. (see [below for nested schema](#nestedatt--spec--steps--finally--get))
 - `outputs` (Attributes List) Outputs defines output bindings. (see [below for nested schema](#nestedatt--spec--steps--finally--outputs))